 7. Fish Emulsion

 Fish emulsion is a good source of all three macronutrients, with a higher concentration of nitrogen.
 It provides nutrients immediately to your plants, unlike some fertilizers that take their time to break down.
-I’ve used this before and will say, it’s the smelliest out of all the organic fertilizer options.
-Imagine cooking fish and then leaving it outside on a warm summer’s day. 🙂 I’ve read that hydrolyzed liquid fish includes the same benefits without the small, so that’s something to keep in mind if you’re interested.
+It does have a slight smell, but I personally can’t smell it the next day.
 It also includes more trace nutrients.

 8. Bat Guano

 Bat guano is a source of all three macronutrients.
 It’s moderate to immediate when it comes to how soon it provides nutrients to your plants.
 Bat guano also helps to adjust your soil pH and improves soil texture.

 9. Alfalfa Meal